August 14, 2024

 5. Weak or Numb Limbs

 Your brain is responsible for sending and receiving signals.
 It transmits signals that allow you to move your limbs while also processing signals from nerve endings in your limbs, thereby providing you with your sense of touch.
 When pressure in your skull caused by a brain bleed affects the section dedicated to moving your limbs, you may experience weakness.
 And if it affects the region that processes touch, your limbs may feel numb.
+Brain bleeds from a motorcycle accident can have a lasting impact on a person's physical health and abilities, often requiring ongoing therapy and rehabilitation to address these challenges, and many victims also experience post-traumatic stress after a motorcycle accident that affects their emotional well-being.

 6. Loss of Consciousness